Who we are

 Following the bestowal of the Queen’s Medal, VN Council Chair Liz Cox took to the stage to present the Golden Jubilee Award – which recognises those veterinary nurses taking a leadership role in the profession.

-This year’s winner was Kathy Kissick (pictured right with Liz), former Chair of VN Council and former Head of the School of Veterinary Nursing and Farriery at Myerscough College.
+This year’s winner was Kathy Kissick (pictured with Liz), former Chair of VN Council and former Head of the School of Veterinary Nursing and Farriery at Myerscough College.

 Reading Kathy’s citation, Liz said: “Kathy has been a tireless advocate of the veterinary nursing profession.
 Even now when in ‘phased retirement’ a typical week may involve locuming at the local veterinary clinic in Alderney, consulting remotely for veterinary nursing students at Myerscough, chairing the Animal Welfare Committee, or acting as Trustee for the Alderney Animal Welfare Society.”